italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

-1. **Efficiency**: The Wallet Instance Attestation should use an efficient format such as JSON Web Token (JWT) to ensure light and fast data management and be compliant with the various formats used for EUDIW solutions.
+1. **Efficiency**: The Wallet Instance Attestation should use an efficient format such as JSON Web Token (JWT) to ensure light and fast data management and be compliant with the various formats used for eudiw solutions.
 2. **Simplicity**: The Wallet Provider should be based on a REST architecture for issuing Wallet Instance Attestations.
 3. **Public key holder binding**: The Wallet Instance Attestation must be